- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 How should your child’s school be included?

 Sometimes older children don’t want anyone outside of the family to know what’s going on.
-They worry about what their peers will think, so you may be the main person your child has to talk to.
-In general, children don’t like being different from their friends, and those feelings need to be heard.
-It’s important for you to try to get your child to talk about what they are feeling.
-Try to help your kids see that the parent’s illness is no one’s fault and that he or she is the same person as before the illness.
+They worry about what their peers will think, so you are probaby the main person the child has to talk to.
+In general, children don’t like being different from their friends, and those concerns need to be heard.
+It’s important for you to try to get the child to talk about what they’re feeling.
+But try to respect their desire for privacy, too.